TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Method

 Based on this difficulty factor, we adopt a curriculum learning strategy, where $r$ is gradually decreased throughout training.
 This allows the model to first learn from easier cases with clearer distinctions and progressively refine its ability to handle more subtle perturbations.
 By increasing difficulty over time, we ensure that the model develops a more nuanced understanding of video content, leading to improved alignment with fine-grained temporal structures.

-\subsection{Pre-SFT Alignment}
+\paragraph{Pre-SFT Alignment. }

 In the conventional training paradigm, DPO is typically applied after SFT.
 This ordering ensures that the model first acquires the fundamental ability to perform tasks and follow instructions before refining its alignment with human preferences.
 However, considering our objective of improving the model’s fine-grained understanding of video content and its temporal structure, we propose an alternative strategy: performing DPO before SFT.
 Our key insight is that the primary limitation of Video LLMs lies in their inability to establish precise correspondences between visual input and textual descriptions.
-Without a strong foundation in fine-grained video-text alignment, the model is prone to relying on shortcuts and generating responses that are only loosely connected to the visual content.
-This issue is particularly pronounced in video-based tasks, where temporal dependencies play a crucial role in determining meaning.
+Without a strong foundation in fine-grained video-text alignment, the model is prone to relying on static shortcuts and generating responses that are only loosely connected to the true dynamics of the visual content.
 By applying DPO before SFT, we enable the model to first internalize the intricate relationships between video frames and textual descriptions before moving on to more general instruction-following training.
-As shown in \Cref{fig:sft}, we observe that models trained with Pre-SFT Alignment exhibit significantly lower loss values and more stable gradient norms during the subsequent SFT phase.
+As shown in Figure \ref{fig:sft}, we observe that models trained with Pre-SFT Alignment exhibit significantly lower loss values and more stable gradient norms during the subsequent SFT phase.
 This suggests that early-stage temporal alignment enhances the model’s ability to process visual information effectively, leading to improved convergence and overall training stability.
 By shifting alignment to an earlier stage in training, our approach ensures that Video LLMs develop a robust foundation in temporal understanding, making them better equipped to handle complex multi-modal reasoning tasks.